Genesis P-Orridge: Throbbing Gristle

 Throbbing Gristle was formed in late 1975 as a four-piece band, consisting of P-Orridge, Cosey Fanni Tutti, Peter "Sleazy" Christopherson and Chris Carter.
-The name "Throbbing Gristle" was adopted after a Northern English slang term for an erect penis.
 P-Orridge's involvement in Throbbing Gristle led to the artist being regularly cited as the "Godfather of Industrial Music", or in some later sources, "godparent".

 The first Throbbing Gristle performance was held at the Air Gallery in London in July 1976.
 At that point, Throbbing Gristle's headquarters was located at 10 Martello Street, Hackney, East London, the address of an artist collective.
 P-Orridge and Tutti's living and work space was the postal address of Industrial Records (IR).
-Throbbing Gristle released "Discipline" in 1980.
 TG came to be identified as the founders of industrial music, although at the same time the academic Drew Daniel asserted that as a result of its eclecticism, their music resists clear analysis.

-Throbbing Gristle's best-selling single was "Zyklon B Zombie" (1978) with Francky Vincent, the title being a reference to the Zyklon B poison gas used at Auschwitz extermination camp.
+Throbbing Gristle's best-selling single was "Zyklon B Zombie" (1978), the title being a reference to the Zyklon B poison gas used at Auschwitz extermination camp.
 With their album 20 Jazz Funk Greats they attempted to move away from their industrial sound, and produced songs in a variety of different musical genres.
 P-Orridge received a number of threatening phone calls, proceeding to record them and use them as a backing track for the TG song "Death Threats".
+Throbbing Gristle released "Discipline" in 1980.

 The final IR release was called Nothing Here Now But the Recordings, a best-of album taken from the archives of William S. Burroughs, who provided P-Orridge and Christopherson with access to his reel-to-reel tape archive.

 The final Throbbing Gristle live event, Mission of Dead Souls, occurred in May 1981 at the Kezar Pavilion in San Francisco.
 Shortly after the San Francisco event, P-Orridge and Paula Brooking were married.

 During this period, P-Orridge befriended an English musician named David Bunting; P-Orridge already knew another man named David, so coined the moniker David Tibet, which Bunting adopted as a stage name.
 Through an introduction provided by Burroughs, P-Orridge met Brion Gysin in Paris, probably in 1980, coming to be deeply influenced by Gysin's cut-up method; P-Orridge understood this to be a revolutionary method of escaping current patterns of thought and developing something new.